tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * Why does Busy seem convinced by Puppet Dionysius’s line of reasoning?

 ### Scene 5.6
-Characters: Quarlous, Dame Purecraft, Overdo, Edgworth, Knockem, Whit, Littlewit, Winwife, Mistress Littlewit, Trouble-All, Ursula, Overdo, Nightingale, Mistress Overdo, Wasp, Cokes
+Characters: Quarlous, Dame Purecraft, Overdo, Edgworth, Knockem, Whit, Littlewit, Winwife, Win-The-Fight, Trouble-All, Ursula, Overdo, Nightingale, Mistress Overdo, Wasp, Cokes

 Quarlous and Dame Purecraft enter.
 Still thinking that Quarlous is Trouble-All, Justice Overdo speaks gently to him.
 Littlewit returns looking for his wife.
 Justice Overdo delivers a self-righteous and judgmental speech condemning Busy for being a hypocrite, Leatherhead for being a “profane professor of puppetry,” Knockem of leading youth astray, and Whit for being a pimp.
-He unmasks MIstress Littlewit, then condemns Littlewit when he says that she is his wife.
+He unmasks Mistress Littlewit, then condemns Littlewit when he says that she is his wife.
 The real Trouble-All comes in, and Overdo realizes that he has been tricked.
 Mistress Overdo wakes up and starts throwing up because she is really drunk.
 Justice Overdo recognizes her and is humiliated.
 Quarlous reveals that he has Justice Overdo’s signature, transfering wardship of Grace to him.
 He agrees to let Grace marry Winwife, but demands that she pay him what she would have originally owed Justice Overdo.
 He also reveals that he has taken Cokes’s marriage license from Numps.
 Everyone is astounded.
 Quarlous suggests they finish the puppet show at Justice Overdo’s house, and Justice Overdo agrees.

 ## General Questions